NPLeeWenKang/rideshare-cli/README.md

 4. [Startup Guide](#Startup-Guide)
 4. [Proof of Completion](#Proof-of-Completion)

-This assignment is to implement a ride-share platform using a microservice architecture with 2 primary group of users, passangers and drivers.
-Passangers should be able to start trips while drivers should be able to accept them.
+This assignment is to implement a ride-share platform using a microservice architecture with 2 primary group of users, passengers and drivers.
+Passengers should be able to start trips while drivers should be able to accept them.

 ## Repositories